subbamaggus/raspi_gauge/README.md

 copy everything under `www/` to root folder of your webserver (php has to be enabled), default for raspberry `/var/www/html/`

-there is no security settins to make it easier to read and understand
+there is no security settings to make it easier to read and understand

 ### index.php